Analysis of the Schwarz domain decomposition method for the conductor-like screening continuum model: Geometric properties of the domain and partition of unity

 \begin{remark} \rm It follows therefore that

 is a lower bound of the lowest eigenvalue of the Laplace eigenvalue problem in $H^1_0(\Omega^M)$, where $d_F$ accounts for the geometry of the domain. \end{remark} \ \\

-We derive a bound for the stability quantity $s_0$, cf. \eqref{lemmaXu}: \begin{theorem} For the stability constant $s_0$ the following bounds hold, with $\sC_3,\sC_4$, constants that depend only on the local geometry indicators in $\cG_L^M$.
+We derive a bound for the stability quantity $s_0$, cf. \eqref{lemmaXu}: \begin{theorem} For the stability quantity $s_0$ the following bounds hold, with $\sC_3,\sC_4$, constants that depend only on the local geometry indicators in $\cG_L^M$ and on $c_\cH$, $c_\cM$.
 If $\cI_{\intset}=\emptyset$ holds we have

 If $\cI_{\intset} \neq \emptyset$ we have